 If you propose to visit the northern districts of Jaffna, Kilinochchi, Mullaittivu, Mannar and Vavuniya, you must obtain permission from the Sri Lankan Ministry of Defence beforehand.
 Do not attempt to travel without this permission.

 Military led demining, weapons and ordnance clearance and IDP resettlement operations are ongoing in parts of Trincomalee, Batticaloa and Ampara Districts on the Eastern side of Sri Lanka.
 Always obey orders from the security forces and signs warning about the danger from land-mines.
-Do not venture from the roads or cleared footpaths and if in any doubt, contact the local security authorities for local advice. about 6 years ago
+Do not venture from the roads or cleared footpaths and if in any doubt, contact the local security authorities for local advice. over 6 years ago